 Faculty members, and research assistants working on their behalf, are not charged for photocopies or computer printouts made in the Law Library.
 The Law Library Circulation Desk can assist with copier account set-up.

-Faculty members should reference the separately published, "UNM Law Library Faculty Resources and Services" handbook.
+Faculty members should reference the separately published, "UNM Faculty Quick Guide to Library Services" handbook.